Menu

 Writing in the classroom: The planning and teaching of our writing lessons follow the Talk for Writing approach which immerses children in a text through oracy.
 A key feature is that children internalise the language structures needed to write through ‘talking the text’, as well as close reading.
 The approach moves from dependence towards independence, with the teacher using shared and guided teaching to develop the ability in children to write creatively and powerfully.

 The writing process involves experimentation with language and sentence structure through teacher modelling, shared writing and class discussion.
-Following this, children plan, write and edit; final pieces of independent writing are written into a child’s Big Write book which is a celebration of all their independent pieces and a book they can be proud of.
+Following this, children plan, write and edit; final pieces of independent writing are shared through performance reading and our class assemblies.

 Throughout the year children will cover a range of genres and complete 12 pieces of independent writing.
 The long-term overview for the school can be found below.

 Alongside this we encourage children to be curious about our language, where words come from and how they have developed.
-We use ‘No nonsense’ spelling to develop children’s interest in the English language and to teach a secure understanding of spelling rules and patterns as well as the statutory words from the National Curriculum.
+We use 'Essential Spelling' to develop children’s interest in the English language and to teach a secure understanding of spelling rules and patterns as well as the statutory words from the National Curriculum.

 English Reading